team-vesperis/vesperis-mp/README.md

-# vesperis-mp
+# Vesperis MultiProxy

-Vesperis Multi Proxy setup using Redis
+A proxy network using Redis and Postgres to easily handle thousands of players shared accross multiple Gate proxies.